Psychotic-Duck/Psychotic-Duck/README.md

-Then it is most certainly a platypus, and you can't tell me otherwise.
+Then it is most certainly a witch, and must be burned.